akikokoo/akikokoo/README.md

 I’m passionate about building scalable AI solutions.
 Currently, I’m working on:

-- Building production-ready AI models for various applications
+- Building production-ready AI models for various applications.
-- Exploring data pipelines and their role in AI
+- Exploring data pipelines and their role in AI.
-- Developing APIs and backend services to support AI models
+- Developing APIs and backend services to support AI models.

 ## 📬 Let's Connect!